VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against Kipu Quantum Solver

 where \(s^{\text{aux}}\) is an auxiliary variable~\cite{dattani2019}.
-This has a negative impact on the achievable problem sizes --- we need to introduce one additional variable per each third-order term, which can quickly become prohibitive for large problems.
-However, as demonstrated by the results in the following sections, our solver is characterized by excellent scalability and can still handle HUBO problems of considerable size.
+This has a negative impact on the achievable problem sizes because it introduces one additional variable for each third-order term, which can quickly become prohibitive for large problems.
+The results in the following sections show, however, that VeloxQ has sufficient scalability to handle HUBO problems of considerable size after reduction.